• ralph@myampmusic.co

 The surprise of the night was Boyz II Men.
 They truly energized the crowd with their huge R&B hits.
 Practically everyone sang along to most of their set and they even threw in some curious choice of tunes.
 Playing covers from Lenny Kravitz (“Are You Gonna Go My Way”) and The Guess Who (“American Woman”), Boyz II Men were brazen and entertaining.
 They were also fun and engaging.
 Fleet Foxes came next and their style of folk tinged indie rock enthralled the Soundside congregation.
 Their music wove layers of additive textures that captivated everyone.

 Closing out Saturday were the Goo Goo Dolls and Noah Kahan.
 The Goo Goo Dolls received a warm welcome but Noah was the true star shining brightly in the Soundside sky.
 Every person held tightly to every word in every song.
 He controlled the audience with his emotive delivery and relatable lyrics.
-Kahn was the perfect ending to a shimmery evening of stellar music.
+Kahan was the perfect ending to a shimmery evening of stellar music.

 Photos Ralph Beauchamp

-So what can i say about Teddy Swims.
+So what can I say about Teddy Swims.
 I was completely blown away.
 The man is a force.
 His voice is rapturous and his music soul-searching.
 He was hitting on all cylinders.
 Soundside was entirely in awe.
 His music and personality thoroughly saturated Seaside Park.
 Swims’ arrangements were bold and funky.
 His aura was cinematic in nature.
 Swims just ruled the stage.
 He even stopped his performance when he witnessed someone in distress and apologized that he didn’t see it earlier.
 Swims’ was utterly divine.

 Okay, next up was Bleachers.
 Jack Antonoff and crew were fabulous.
 His raucous style of Jersey flavored rock reminds one of Springsteen and Southside Johnny.
 The band was tight and the two sax players (Evan Smith and Zem Audu) practically stole the show.
 Antonoff was a delight.
 His vibrant stage demeanor just added to his gnarly vocals and inspired songs.
 The crowd went wild and you felt the electricity in the air.
-Bleachers’ huge hits, “I Wanna Get Better” and “Rollercoaster” and “Modern Girl” were sing along fests.
+Bleachers’ huge hits, “I Wanna Get Better”, “Rollercoaster” and “Modern Girl” were sing along fests.
 Bleachers were practically incendiary.

 Greta Van Fleet and Jack White closed out the night.
 I’m not a big Greta fan but I found them stimulating.
 The band knows how to captivate a show.
 The brothers Kiszka (Joshua, Jake, Sam) are pulverizing on stage.
 They are constantly attacking all areas of the dias.
 Lead singer, Joshua, has a great voice and his classic rock poise bring back memories of Plant.
 Plus, they are a blast to photograph.
 Jack White is a musical genius and this performance just solidified the fact.
 His guitar was crushing and his vocals were fierce.
 He was a rampaging beast and the perfect act to say goodnight to Soundside.